|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-An issue of great importance in large scale implementation of FNRs is the FNR run time required for one FNR to breed enough excess Pu-239 to allow startup of another identical FNR.
-This time may be calculated using the approximation that each plutonium atom fission releases of 3.1 neutrons of which 2.5 neutrons are required for long term sustaining reactor operation leaving 0.6 neutrons for breeding extra Pu-239.
-Thus fission of one atom of Pu-239 forms 0.6 atoms of extra Pu-239 in addition the the Pu-239 breeding that is required to sustain the nuclear reaction.
+An issue of great importance in large scale deployment of FNRs is the FNR run time required for one FNR to breed enough surplus Pu-239 to allow startup of another identical FNR.
+This time may be calculated using the approximation that each plutonium atom fission releases of 3.1 neutrons of which 2.5 neutrons are required for sustaining long term reactor operation leaving 0.6 neutrons for breeding extra Pu-239.
+Thus fission of one atom of Pu-239 forms 0.6 atoms of extra Pu-239 in addition to the Pu-239 breeding that is required to sustain the nuclear reaction.

 In one reactor cycle time 15% of the fuel weight fissions, which is 3 / 4 of the initial plutonium weight.

 Thus in one reactor cycle time the fractional increase in Pu is: